GSK starts $2.6 billion tender offer for Human Genome

-LONDON GlaxoSmithKline (GSK.L) launched its promised $2.6 billion (1.6 billion pounds) tender for shares in long-time partner Human Genome Sciences HGSI.O on Thursday, setting out an initial timetable of just under a month to win control.
+LONDON GlaxoSmithKline launched its promised $2.6 billion tender for shares in long-time partner Human Genome Sciences on Thursday, setting out an initial timetable of just under a month to win control.

 The offer to buy all the outstanding shares in the biotechnology company will expire at 12:00 midnight New York time on June 7, unless it is extended, GSK said in a brief statement.